chenchkx/MyNote/ML/SPD-Metrics/README.md

+﻿
-﻿The code of four metrics(AIRM, LEM, Stein&Jeffrey divergence) on SPD manifold.
+The code of four metrics(AIRM, LEM, Stein&Jeffrey divergence) on SPD manifold.
 Written by Kai-Xuan Chen (e-mail: kaixuan_chen_jsh@163.com)
 Also, you can find more applications at:
 https://github.com/Kai-Xuan/RiemannianCovDs/
 https://github.com/Kai-Xuan/iCovDs/

 If you find this code useful for your research, maybe you can cite the following paper: